The Haute Route Itinerary

 Arolla to St Luc

-We use a taxi to shorten the day just a little bit, and start our hiking in Le Sage/Mayens du Cotter.
-An early start to beat the heat keeps things comfortable as we walk up a steep trail past sheep pastures, with jagged glaciated peaks in the distance.
+We use a taxi to shorten the day just a little bit, and start our hiking in La Sage/Mayens du Cotter.
+An early start to beat the heat keeps things comfortable as we walk up a steep trail through sheep pastures, with jagged glaciated peaks in the distance.
 Our high point is the Col de Torrent.
 The other side provides an opportunity to savor more views and wildflowers, and at the dam we often can get a soft drink or ice cream cone while waiting for a public bus or taxi to take us to St Luc, where a Funicular delivers us within a 30 minute walk from the Cabane de Bella Tola.

 - Le Sage/Mayens du Cotter 2050m/6725ft